telerik/document-processing-docs/knowledge-base/convert-csv-to-xlsx.md

 ---
 title: Convert CSV to XLSX
-description: Convert CSV to XLSX
+description: Learn how to convert CSV file to XLSX using SpreadProcessing.
 type: how-to
 page_title: Convert CSV to XLSX
 slug: convert-csv-to-xlsx